QuillORM/.github/concept/ModelGeneration.md

 That gradle task will look for table structures in the project and generate the models, sql builders and their implementations in a package, that the developer can specify.

-We suggest some package like `at.tld.generated.models`, to make it clear, that the models are generated.
+We suggest some package like `at.domain.generated.models`, to make it clear, that the models are generated.

 ## 6.2.
 How to generate models
 The model generate will generate the all structures only based on the table structure and